How To Drive Diamondback Gulch Jeep Trail In Sedona

 The descent transitions from gradual to steep as the road bends left here

-It can be a little intimidating when the Jeep first tips forward on the 300 ft descent but we promise it is so much fun once you get going.
+It can be a little intimidating when the Jeep first tips forward on the 300 ft descent but we promise it’s so much fun once you get going.
+Just take it easy, be confident and enjoy the adventure.

-Climb Out From Diamondback Gulch
+5. Climb Out From Diamondback Gulch

 View from the bottom of Diamondback Gulch looking at the steep hill ahead